Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Answer:

-Question: Will you meet with us in person?
+Question: Will you meet with in person?

 Answer:

-You bet, we look for opportunities to get away from the desk and computer, meeting with people is the best part of the job!
-E-mail us at charley@coloradoaffordablehealth.com to request an appointment, or just give us call at 303-541-9533
+You bet.
+We look for opportunities to get away from the desk and computer.
+Meeting with people is the best part of the job!
+To request an appointment, E-mail us at eric@cohealthbrokers.com , or just give us call at 303-541-9533.

 Answer:

-Unfortunately this can happen.
+Unfortunately, this can happen.
 We often anonymously pre-screen pre-existing conditions with prospective health insurers to avoid this.
 However, should one of our clients get declined, we have often had success applying to other carriers who work with different guidelines.

 Question: What is CoverColorado?